Dispersive cavity-mediated quantum gate between driven dot-donor nuclear spins: Nuclear spin photon coupling

-To assess whether the strong nuclear spin-photon coupling regime is in reach or not, it remains to compare the coupling strength to the microwave resonator decay rate $\kappa$ and the nuclear spin qubit state dephasing rate $\gamma^{\nu}_{\phi}$.
+To assess whether the strong nuclear spin-photon coupling regime is in reach or not, it remains to compare the coupling strength to the microwave resonator decay rate $\kappa$ and the nuclear spin qubit state decoherence rate $\gamma^{\nu}_{\phi}$.
 The blue curves in Fig.~\ref{fig:nuclear_spin_photon_coupling} give the microwave resonator photon decay rate $\kappa$ for $Q=10^5$ and $Q=10^6$, where $Q=\omega_c/\kappa$ is the resonator quality factor.
 While the reported quality factors $\mathcal{Q}\gtrsim10^6$ require architectures with strong magnetic shielding \cite{megrant2012,bruno2015}, quality factors $Q\approx10^5$ are available for setups, as the one considered in this article, with substantial magnetic fields \cite{samkharadze2016,kroll2019}.
 Figure~\ref{fig:nuclear_spin_photon_coupling} shows that $\kappa>g_{\nu\perp}$ for $\mathcal{Q}=10^5$ in the considered parameter domain.
-Therefore, the strong coupling condition is violated and we see that that it requires to increase the quality factor by at least one order of magnitude to bring $\kappa$ in accordance with the strong coupling condition.
+Therefore, the strong coupling condition is violated and we see that it requires to increase the quality factor by at least one order of magnitude to bring $\kappa$ in accordance with the strong coupling condition.

-In addition we also check the compatibility of the nuclear spin dephasing rate with strong coupling.
-In order to do so, the dephasing rate between the nuclear spin qubit states due to charge decay and dephasing as well as electron spin decay and dephasing is numerically calculated following the procedure outlined in detail in Appendix~\ref{app:nuclear_spin_decoherence_rate}.
-Assuming state-of-the-art decay and dephasing times for the charge and the electron spin, we find the nuclear spin dephasing rate $\gamma^{\nu}_{\phi}$ given by the red curve in Fig.~\ref{fig:nuclear_spin_photon_coupling}.
+In addition we also check the compatibility of the nuclear spin decoherence rate with strong coupling.
+In order to do so, the decoherence rate between the nuclear spin qubit states due to charge decay and dephasing as well as electron spin decay and dephasing is numerically calculated following the procedure outlined in detail in Appendix~\ref{app:nuclear_spin_decoherence_rate}.
+Assuming a state-of-the-art decay time $T_{1}^{\tau}$ $(T_{1}^{\sigma})$ and decoherence time $T_{2}^{\tau}$ $(T_{2}^{\sigma})$ for the charge (electron spin), we find the nuclear spin decoherence rate $\gamma^{\nu}_{\phi}$ given by the red curve in Fig.~\ref{fig:nuclear_spin_photon_coupling}.
 Obviously, $\gamma^{\nu}_{\phi}>g_{\nu\perp}$ such that the strong coupling condition is again violated.

+However, we find that shorter charge decay times, i.e. a faster relaxation of the excited charge qubit state to its ground state at a constant charge decoherence time lead to an increased nuclear spin decohrence time, as shown in Fig.~\ref{fig:nuclear_spin_photon_coupling_ratioT1T2}.
+The figure unveils that, for the considered system parameters, $g_{\nu\perp}>\gamma_{\phi}^{\nu}$ can be realized close to the limiting scenario $T_2^{\tau}=2T_{1}^{\tau}$.
+Interestingly, $g_{\nu\perp}>\gamma_{\phi}^{\nu}$ is still observed close to $T_2^{\tau}=2T_{1}^{\tau}$ if the charge decoherence time $T_{2}^{\tau}$ is two orders of magnitude shorter (red dashed lines in Fig.~\ref{fig:nuclear_spin_photon_coupling_ratioT1T2}) than the longest reported ones (red solid lines in Fig.~\ref{fig:nuclear_spin_photon_coupling_ratioT1T2}).